If I'm 30% Dalek

 - Limited Wardrobe: Not in his regular television appearances, but in his weekly webcast David Mitchell's Soap Box he wears the same red shirt and black slacks every week.

 - In September 2010 he appeared in a blue shirt in answer to viewer comments.
 He claimed the red shirt was simply for convenience but that being able to operate on a real Limited Wardrobe policy would be fine by him, since it would free him from having to decide what to wear every day.

 - Neat Freak: He is, in his own words, a little bit OCD.

 David: [to the audience] What the fuck makes you think I was gonna do that?
 This isn't the fucking Generation Game!
-Fuck off, I'm paid to sit here and be sarcastic! [...]
-The world is full of people trying to make people who don't want to dance, dance!
+Fuck off, I'm hired to sit here and be sarcastic, not dance around like some cunt! [...]
+The world is full of people trying to make people who don't want to dance, dance, at weddings and things.
 "Go on, have a dance, you want to, really."
 No!
 I really don't want to!

 - Odd Couple: The general dynamic of the Mitchell and Webb collaborations, including Peep Show.
 Quite possibly Truth in Television.